High-performance team

-High-performance teams (HPTs) is a concept within organization development referring to teams, organizations, or virtual groups that are highly focused on their goals and that achieve superior business results.
+In organization development, a high-performance team (HPT) is a team, organization, or virtual group that is highly focused on their goals and that achieves superior business results.
 High-performance teams outperform all other similar teams and they outperform expectations given their composition.

 Definition

 A high-performance team can be defined as a group of people with specific roles and complementary talents and skills, aligned with and committed to a common purpose, who consistently show high levels of collaboration and innovation, produce superior results, and extinguish radical or extreme opinions that could be damaging.
 The high-performance team is regarded as tight-knit, focused on their goal and have supportive processes that will enable any team member to surmount any barriers in achieving the team's goals.

 Within the high-performance team, people are highly skilled and are able to interchange their roles.
 Also, leadership within the team is not vested in a single individual.
 Instead the leadership role is taken up by various team members, according to the need at that moment in time.
 High-performance teams have robust methods of resolving conflict efficiently, so that conflict does not become a roadblock to achieving the team's goals.
 There is a sense of clear focus and intense energy within a high-performance team.
 Collectively, the team has its own consciousness, indicating shared norms and values within the team.
 The team feels a strong sense of accountability for achieving their goals.
 Team members display high levels of mutual trust towards each other.

 To support team effectiveness within high-performance teams, understanding of individual working styles is important.
 This can be done by applying Belbin High Performing Teams, DISC assessment, the Myers-Briggs Type Indicator and the Herrmann Brain Dominance Instrument to understand behavior, personalities and thinking styles of team members.

 Using Tuckman's stages of group development as a basis, a HPT moves through the stages of forming, storming, norming and performing, as with other teams.
 However, the HPT uses the storming and norming phase effectively to define who they are and what their overall goal is, and how to interact together and resolve conflicts.
 Therefore, when the HPT reaches the performing phase, they have highly effective behaviours that allow them to overachieve in comparison to regular teams.
 Later, leadership strategies (coordinating, coaching, empowering, and supporting) were connected to each stage to help facilitate teams to high performance.